Hometown: Madison, WI

 But this persistent tug on my heart never went away.
 I spent some time as a novice at a Benedictine monastery, but it was not the place for me.
 Then I taught for eight years at a Catholic high school in Tulsa, Oklahoma, all the while growing in important ways.
 It was there, in 2019, that I received from God the interior freedom I had sought to return to active discernment of priesthood and religious life.
 And now, in a way I have returned to where I started: to the community and the ministry of Holy Cross, where I am even now growing as a man with hope to bring.
 Thanks be to God!

 Ways that you resonate with the Holy Cross charism, “Educators in the Faith”: Teaching the faith through the Alliance for Catholic Education has brought me great joy and has inspired me to discern with the Congregation of Holy Cross.
-I love that Holy Cross schools awaken and deepen the faith of some of the most capable young men and women in the world, and I hope to be a part of that ministry someday.
+I love that Holy Cross schools awaken and deepen the faith of young men and women from so many different walks of life around the world, and I am grateful to have been part of this mission.

 Favorite Quote: “I came so that they might have life and have it more abundantly.” – John 10:10